mattcarlotta/nvi/README.md

 ### Can I manually assign parsed ENVs to a process?
 Yes!
 If you don't use an `-e` or `--exec` or an `execute` command in a configuration file, then nvi will print out a stringified JSON result of ENVs to [stdout](https://www.computerhope.com/jargon/s/stdout.htm).

-Unfortunately, this means you'll have to manually pipe, parse stringified JSON from `stdin`, and assign them to the process for whatever language or framework that you're using.
+Unfortunately, this means you'll have to manually pipe and parse stringified JSON from `stdin`, and then assign them to the process for whatever language or framework that you're using.
 As such, this feature is available to you, but there are expected drawbacks:
 - requires language or framework specific code (what this project aims to mitigate)
 - reading from `stdin` may not be possible
 - reading from `stdin` may be asynchronous and there's no guarantee that when a program/process runs that the ENVs will be defined before they are used